sublimelsp/LSP-clangd/README.md

 # LSP-clangd

-C++ support for Sublime's LSP plugin provided through clangd.
+C/C++ and Objective-C/C++ support for Sublime's LSP plugin provided through clangd.

 ## Installation

-- Install LSP and LSP-clangd from Package Control
+- Install [LSP](https://packagecontrol.io/packages/LSP) and `LSP-clangd` from Package Control
-- Install clangd using your package manager or let this plugin install clangd for you
+- (Optional) Install clangd using your package manager or let this package install clangd for you

 ## Usage